Turning Transportation Buses Green

 Could Fuel Reduction Plans Bring GPS Trackers

 Going green has become one of the most popular things a business can do over the past few years.
 Making the choice to be more environmentally friendly is not only good for reducing air pollution, but the move can also have a positive impact on public relations while improving profit.
-By making the choice to invest in more fuel efficient vehicles, businesses can not only reduce emissions that pollute the air, but can can also reduce fuel consumption.
+By making the choice to invest in more fuel-efficient vehicles, businesses can not only reduce emissions that pollute the air but can also reduce fuel consumption.
 With gasoline prices rising higher and higher, and the average annual emissions for passenger cars and light trucks also increasing, utilizing green energies and fleet management technology is now making smart business sense.
-Aiming to reduce fuel consumption while reducing pollution, SEPTA, a transportation authority that services the Southeaster region of Pennsylvania, has made the decision to use transportation vehicles that are green.
+Aiming to reduce fuel consumption while reducing pollution, SEPTA, a transportation authority that services the Southeastern region of Pennsylvania, has made the decision to use transportation vehicles that are green.

 Many environmental advocates have stated that it is impossible to seriously address the issue of air pollution without also addressing the impact pubic transportation vehicles have on clean air.
 Understanding of this point of view, SEPTA made the decision to begin using green buses to reduce the amount of pollution from their transportation buses, an effort that also is having a financial impact by cutting the cost of fuel consumption.

 With vehicle management and energy-efficient technologies taking the business world by storm, everybody is looking at ways to go green or boost fleet management strategies.
 Although most companies do not have the financial capital to invest in green mobile assets, many are instead turning to GPS tracking systems to enhance vehicle management and reduce excessive fuel usage.